 It seems these days that all the images we view online come to us filtered, cropped and rotated within an inch of their lives.
 Pictures at the moment seem to have had every one of their pixels ironed out and perfected to the extent that their original forms are scarcely recognisable.
 Responsible for all the image distortion is one site and one site alone: Instagram.
-Instagram is the social media buzzword of the moment and not only is this platform becoming the default site that most images go through before they appear on secondary social networks, the sheer volume of its users is ever-increasing.
+Instagram is the social media buzzword of the moment and not only is this platform becoming the default site that most images go through before they appear on secondary social networks, but the sheer volume of its users is also ever-increasing.

 The obvious potential for businesses through this platform lies in engagement.
 A brand can achieve wonders by having a strong presence on an image-driven site like Instagram.

 Whereas previously Instagram kept marketers at arms-length, things are starting to change.

 According to Forbes, social media users are 58 times more likely to interact with brands on Instagram than they do on Facebook, and 120 times more likely than on Twitter.

 So how can marketers take advantage of this massively-engaged Instagram audience which is hungry to interact with eCommerce brands and retailers?

 Instagram doesn’t allow links on images in the way that Pinterest does, but there is still potential to effectively drive traffic towards your eCommerce site.
 Social media teams can place relevant URLs in the comments underneath posts, for example when someone makes a specific enquiry about the products in the images.
 These links are not clickable though, unfortunately, but there is the ability to put clickable links in the description section of your profile page.